AmbitionFramework/ambition/src/optional/engine-scgi/documentation.md

     ambition run --engine SCGI

+To change the configuration of the SCGI plugin, you may use the ambition shell.
+To set the engine to SCGI, execute:

+    ambition scgi configure

+To set the engine using another port, add the port to the end.
+All values will replace previous instances.

+    ambition scgi configure 3201

-To change the configuration of the SCGI plugin, edit your application's configuration file in the `config/` directory.
+Otherwise, edit your application's configuration file in the `config/` directory.

 _scgi.port_ - Listening port of the SCGI server, and should match the web server configuraion.
 Defaults to 3200.